axeltorchy/simuloc/simulator/README.md

 * Cumulative Distribution Function
 * Maximum and minimum error
 * Mean tag-anchor distances
-* Histogram of z positions (useful to observe some phenomenons w.r.t.
+* Histogram of z positions (useful to observe some phenomenons given that the precision on the z axis is known to be much less accurate due to the lack of variability of the anchors' positions on the vertical axis).